Is Biotin as Good as Advertised for Your Hair Loss?

 Why?
 Because it works.

-Hair loss has multiple causes, many of them systemic.
-“If your hair is falling out at the roots, often something is going wrong in your body or in your life situation,” she says.
-For example, great stress can cause hair loss.
+Hair loss has multiple causes, many of which are systemic.
+“If your hair is falling out at the roots, often something is going wrong in your body or in your life situation,” Dr. Bergfeld says.

-For biotin supplementation, Cleveland Clinic dermatologists favor a mega-B vitamin combination that includes:
+For supplementation, Cleveland Clinic dermatologists favor a mega-B vitamin combination that includes:

 “Occasionally, the mega B-vitamin combination gives some patients minor gastric trouble, but switching them to biotin alone relieves it,” Dr. Bergfeld notes.